futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 categories: data+strutures, algorithms
 ---

-Graphs are a fundamental data structure in Computer Science because *a lot* of problems can be modelled with them.
-Plenty of literature available on graphs and graph algorithms i.e. graph traversal, shortest path between two vertices, minimum spanning trees etc. Plenty of literature when we consider imperative languages that is, but what about the functional world?
+Graphs are a fundamental data structure in computer science because *a lot* of problems can be modelled with them.
+Plenty of literature available on graphs and graph algorithms i.e. graph traversal, shortest path between two vertices, minimum spanning trees etc. Plenty of literature when we consider imperative languages that is, but what about functional languages?
 <!--more-->

-In order to have an idea of how pervasive graphs are, have a look at the following table
+The following table gives a pretty good idea of how pervasive graphs are and why anyone should care to answer the question in the first place.

-![Image taken from a slide of the Algorithms part 2 MOOC on [Coursera](https://www.coursera.org/learn/algorithms-part2/) by Bob Sedgwick and Kevin Wayne](/images/graph_applications.png)
+![Graph applications (image taken from a slide of the Algorithms part 2 MOOC on [Coursera](https://www.coursera.org/learn/algorithms-part2/) by Bob Sedgwick and Kevin Wayne)](/images/graph_applications.png)

-It's also not atypical to being asked to solve a problem involving graphs when doing job interviews and this is where my curiosity about functional graph algorithms really started: I was eager to learn how to approach those kind of problems functionally.
-When I started searching I honestly didn't expect to have such a hard time finding material, and I do not even mean good material but any material at all!
+Problems involving graphs are also not unusual during job interviews and this is actually where my curiosity about functional graph algorithms really took off:
+I was eager to learn how to approach those kind of problems functionally.
+When I started searching I honestly didn't expect to have such a hard time finding material, and I do not even mean *good* material but any material at all!
 Maybe I didn't look for it hard enough - if that's the case please [let me know](/about.html)! - but basically the only book on the subject of functional data structures out there is